cdktf/cdktf-provider-upcloud/docs/kubernetesNodeGroup.go.md

 - *Type:* *f64

-The amount of memory in megabytes to assign to individual node group node when using custom plan.
+The amount of memory in megabytes to assign to individual node group node.

 Value needs to be divisible by 1024.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.23.4/docs/resources/kubernetes_node_group#memory KubernetesNodeGroup#memory}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.24.0/docs/resources/kubernetes_node_group#memory KubernetesNodeGroup#memory}

 ---